solidjs-community/solid-primitives/packages/spring/README.md

 With this primitive, you can easily animate values that can be interpolated like `number`, `date`, and collections (arrays or nested objects) of those datatypes.

-`createSpring` - Provides a getter and setter for the spring primitive.
+- `createSpring` - Provides a getter and setter for the spring primitive.
+- `createDerivedSpring` - Provides only a getter for the spring primitive deriving from an accessor parameter.
+Similar to the [@solid-primitives/tween](https://github.com/solidjs-community/solid-primitives/tree/main/packages/tween) API.

-The following options are available:
+The following physics options are available:

 - `stiffness` (number, default `0.15`) — a value between 0 and 1 where higher means a 'tighter' spring
 - `damping` (number, default `0.8`) — a value between 0 and 1 where lower means a 'springier' spring